oscal-compass/community/GOVERNANCE.md

 To ensure diversity, no more than two members employed by the same company/organization may serve on the Oversight Committee simultaneously.
 If the results of an election would cause this limit to be exceeded, the candidate(s) from the over-represented company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate the company representation limit.

-No more than three members from lab projects and significant adopters can serve on the Oversight Committee.
+No more than three members from lab projects and significant adopters can serve on the Oversight Committee simultaneously.
 If the results of an election would cause this rule to be violated then only the top 3 elected members from lab projects and significant adopters would be selected, and the rest of the seat(s) will be filled by the next highest-voted candidates who do not violate this rule.

 ### Vacancies